ayushi0130/zomato_analysis/README.md

 1. Relation Between Online Order and Rating:
    * stacked bar chart: in this analysis we can see the no. of restaurants based on rating if they accept online order or not.
 <img width="616" alt="Screen Shot 2024-07-22 at 15 52 37" src="https://github.com/user-attachments/assets/3ea48a73-d05a-4044-8b6a-5c6f351d158c">
+   * full stacked bar chart: in this analysis we can see the restaurants who accept online order have higher rating compare to the restaurants which does not accept online order.
 <img width="613" alt="Screen Shot 2024-07-22 at 15 52 50" src="https://github.com/user-attachments/assets/0c61b75b-652f-44fd-bfad-9ba573c1ce73">

 3. Unigram, Bigram and Trigram Analysis:
-   * by this analysis we can see the which word uses the most
+   * by this analysis we can see, which word uses the most
 <img width="1357" alt="Screen Shot 2024-07-22 at 16 03 34" src="https://github.com/user-attachments/assets/f057ca12-2752-425f-8a0c-18b18472a10c">
-   * by this analysis we can see the which two words uses the most together
+   * by this analysis we can see, which two words uses the most together
 <img width="1333" alt="Screen Shot 2024-07-22 at 16 04 27" src="https://github.com/user-attachments/assets/1c4bd9cd-94e6-4276-a0f7-fd9e910d6e35">
-   * by this analysis we can see the which three words uses the most together
+   * by this analysis we can see, which three words uses the most together
 <img width="1291" alt="Screen Shot 2024-07-22 at 16 05 18" src="https://github.com/user-attachments/assets/7082d69c-c76a-4cd0-b44d-e77eec08e94f">

-5. Spatial Analysis(HeatMap): by this analysis we can see this is the zone where most of the south Indian restaurants are available.
+5. Spatial Analysis(HeatMap):
+   * by this analysis we can see this is the zone where most of the south Indian restaurants are available.
 <img width="1276" alt="Screen Shot 2024-07-18 at 13 45 19" src="https://github.com/user-attachments/assets/d5f963f2-9042-44b8-aca8-364817b34b03">